create DomQuery from HTML string

 Environment::VariableRunner

-Lets you find out if the test was run directly or via the Tester.
+Allows you to determine whether the test was run directly or via the Tester.

 if (getenv(Tester\Environment::VariableRunner)) {